Note: You are viewing an article on the Legacy version of Collaborate. Click here to view New Collaborate.

-You can use the power of OneDrive to share your practice's OneDrive with external users.
-This may include specific clients, any of their contacts or to any other user(s) who need access to it.
+You can use the power of Collaborate to share your practice's OneDrive with external users.
+This may include specific clients, any of their contacts or any other user(s) who need access to it.
 This is useful for clients with which you work on a frequent basis.
-It gives the client access to all the documents in the Client - Collaborate list so they can see a record of all documents that have been shared via OneDrive and to documents that are in Co-edit with Client.
+It gives the client access to all the documents in the Client - Collaborate list so they can see a record of all documents that have been shared via Collaborate and documents that are in Co-edit with Client.

 How Recipients Access the Share Folder